 Have you ever taken a personality test before?
 Personality tests usually use assessments and questions to identify potential strengths and weaknesses in each person, especially in employees.
 Aside from that, it can also help reveal who in a team might work well together and who would do best when working alone.
 That’s why personality tests are important in many different industries and organizations.

-There are lots of personality measures out there, and each one offers a unique insight into what makes you tick.
+There are lots of personality measures out there, and each one offer a unique insight into what makes you tick.
 But aside from distracting you in the middle of the workday for about 10 to 20 minutes, there are also real benefits that come with taking personality tests.
-Today, we are going to give you the best reasons why you should take a personality test.
+Today, we will give you the best reasons why you should take a personality test.

 A Brief History of Personality Testing

-In the 1900s, Carl Jung proposed that there are only four human personality preferences, which are sensing, intuition, thinking, and feeling.
+In the 1900s, Carl Jung proposed that there are only four human personality preferences: sensing, intuition, thinking, and feeling.
 According to him, all of these influence our personality.
 During this time, there was an increase in interest in personality testing, typing, and assessing, especially in the workplace.

 The first modern personality test to be invented was the Woolworth personal datasheet, and it was used by the United States American army to sense which recruits would be vulnerable to shell shock.
-Since the personality testing in the 1900s, personality assessments and theories of human personality became more popular.
+Since personality testing in the 1900s, personality assessments and theories of human personality have become more popular.
 In the present time, people are very familiar with personality tests and quizzes.

 Reasons to Take a Personality Test

-Here are some of the best reasons we can give on why you should try taking a personality test.
+Here are some of the best reasons we can give why you should try taking a personality test:

-- It can give you an idea about the career that is best for you
+1. It Can Give You an Idea about the Career that is best for you

-If you’re a student and you are thinking of what career path to take, it’s true that passion is one of the things you can rely on.
+If you’re a student and you are thinking of what career path to take, passion indeed is one of the things you can rely on.
 But you can also take a personality test to determine what occupation is a good fit for your character.
-For example, highly sensitive people, according to a researcher of the personality type, might want to consider careers such as teaching because they have service-based nature.
+For example, according to a researcher of the personality type, highly sensitive people might want to consider careers such as teaching because they have a service-based nature.

 Personality tests can also be part of looking for jobs because some companies use the assessments in the application process.
-There are also companies that offer personality tests during their training process after you get hired.
+Some companies offer personality tests during their training process after you get hired.

 Personality tests can also help students as they go through their college years.
-It can help them know what their personality aligns with, giving them better ideas of what to major on.
-This is great because, based on a study, students who were more personally interested in what they are studying are more likely to perform better.
+It can help them know what their personality aligns with, giving them better ideas of what to major in.
+This is great because, based on a study, students who were more personally interested in what they were studying were more likely to perform better.

-Since personality tests give you insights about how you operate, it will also give you a chance to determine and understand your best and worst traits easier.
-This can come in handy, whether professionally and personally.
+Since personality tests give you insights into how you operate, they will also allow you to determine and understand your best and worst traits easier.
+This can come in handy, whether professionally or personally.

-Quizzes and tests about personality can also help you in connecting with other people who are just like you.
-It’s because personality tests also give you feedback on whether your behavior is the same with others, what your role is, and how similar you are to a group of people.
+Quizzes and tests about personality can also help you connect with other people who are just like you.
+It’s because personality tests also give you feedback on whether your behavior is the same as others, what your role is, and how similar you are to a group of people.
 Knowing that there are similar people to you is very rewarding, as well.

 The Best Personality Tests You Can Take